kuzudb/text2cypher/README.md

 uv run create_graph.py
 ```

+> [!NOTE]: The download script has been tested on macOS and Linux and depends on zstd.
+If
+> you're using Windows to run this, we recommend using [WSL](https://github.com/microsoft/WSL).

 ## Sample queries

 Run sample queries on the graph using the scripts with the name `query_*.py`.